 2.3 Bystander

 You are only guilty under PC 32 if you assisted a felon, namely harboring, concealing, or aiding the felon.
-A defense, therefore, is to show that you took no specific action to help someone that committed or was charged with a felony.
+A defense, therefore, is to show that you took no specific action to help someone who committed or was charged with a felony.
 In short, you need to show that you were a mere bystander to the crime.

 3. What are the penalties for violating PC 32?